thaipham98/Gigasheet-Hometest/README.md

 curl --data '{"ips":["94.142.241.194","192.168.1.1","159.65.180.64"]}' -H "Content-type: application/json" http://localhost:8080/count_ips_in_ipsum
 ```

-    The output printed out should be
+    The output printed out should be:

 ```bash
 2
 ```